 The use of plants for food and medicine and utility goes back millennia and certainly survives well into the present day.
 Much of that knowledge is from a much larger oral folk tradition from a time when people had to rely on their own initiative and knowledge for food, health care and to supply their day to day needs.

-The programme consists of a five day training period with a further day consisting of two identification test for both trees and plants.
+The programme consists of a five day training period with a further half day consisting of two identification test for both trees and plants and short written test.
 The assessment takes place a little after the training to allow for consolidation of the knowledge and time to practice identification skills.

 Plant Identification and Use - Level 3